frapa/pyspark-dubber/docs/api_coverage.md

 # API Coverage

 This page shows which APIs are currently re-implemented by `pyspark-dubber`.
 This list is not exhaustive, showing mostly public functions and DataFrame APIs, however some additional APIs and magic methods are also implemented.

+In addition to that, certain pyspark APIs are partially implemented, for example not all parameters or parameter types are supported.
+In spite of that, they are listed as implemented in the tables below, with notes in case of partial implenmentation.

 The overall approximate API coverage (with the caveats above) is 6.5 %.